Here we delve into how the Government’s Climate Action Plan will help us to become a more sustainable nation and meet EU targets.

 1. Electricity and renewable energy

 Ireland has experienced great success so far with onshore wind generation and has ventured into solar energy as well.
-In fact, in 2020, electricity generated from renewable sources accounted for 42.1% of all electricity generated in Ireland.
+In October 2022, Irish wind farms were responsible for 47% of all power generation, making wind the primary source of electricity in the State over the month.
+In the year to October, wind energy has supplied a third of all electricity.

 A variety of targets and measures have been set out to accelerate our generation of renewable energy and lessen the impact of electricity production: